Half Hourly Meters

 This data is stored by the power company and companies can gain access to manage their own information directly.

-Once you have access to your personalised data there are three main uses that this information is useful for as follows:
+Once you have access to your personalised data there are three main uses for this information as follows:

 - Calculating a unit charge and daily rate to produce your invoices.
 Because the data is read automatically bills are never estimated and are 100% accurate.